-The green technologies diploma program shares a set of core courses that can be registered and followed at any of the joint universities.
+The Green Technologies Diploma program shares a set of core courses that can be registered and followed at any of the joint universities.
 Each major specialization will also include a number of required specialization courses and one or two elective courses depending on the major.
-The admission procedures, teaching and examination regulations and academic calendars at universities are carefully coordinated.
-The program will include a major e-learning format through blended and online offering of courses.
+The admission procedures, teaching, examination regulations, and academic calendars at universities are carefully coordinated.
+The program will include a major e-learning format through the blended and online offering of courses.

-The required core courses of the program provide solid foundation in both technical and economic aspects of green technologies in Energy, Buildings, and Water, allowing the student to simultaneously understand advances in selected green technologies and their interrelations with market economy, policy and energy laws.
-The specialization courses consist of more in depth development of expertise in the selected major through a number of specialization courses selected in the major, elective courses, and a graduation project.
+The required core courses of the program provide a solid foundation in both the technical and economic aspects of green technologies in energy, buildings, and water allowing the student to simultaneously understand advances in selected green technologies and their interrelations with the market economy, policy, and energy laws.
+Each specialization consists of more in-depth development of expertise in the selected major through a number of specialization courses, elective courses, and a graduation project.

-18 credits (or more) are required to complete the diploma:
+18 credits (or more) are required to complete the diploma in one specialization:

 - 6 credits of core courses